TrustlessDAO/trustless-dao-book/src/intentions-and-actions.md

 # Intentions and Actions

+ To understand how such a decentralized platform can be created, we must first consider the concepts of intention and action

 ## Scenario: A Random Person Asks You for Money on the Street

 While most people have encountered this scenario themselves, most likely haven’t considered it in terms of intentions and actions.